 My imperfect illustrative work embraces the world with "backhanded optimism" and a dark sense of humor.
 I'm hopeful but realistic.
 I'm "positivity-adjacent."
 I’m interested in the ephemera of daily life, a nice little thing that makes you feel better for some reason (that paper you keep in your wallet for three years) and creating honest, accessible work.

 Many people call me Adam JK, which is the name of my Legal Business Entity® and like, my username so I think it's fine.
-My full name is Adam Jason Kurtz and I've always loved that it starts with an A and ends with Z but the JK has ultimately been appropriate.

 I don't have it all figured out, but if you can live a relatively-happy, creative life of making art that helps yourself and others, that's pretty fucking cool.